Where Would You Like to Stay?

 Lautrec

 An experience to savor.
 At Lautrec, dining is a show-stopping culinary masterpiece.
 The stage is set with luxe interiors and six first print lithographs by Henri de Toulouse-Lautrec on display.
-Taste magnificence in a remarkable setting as you partake of a six-course chef's-tasting menu.
+Taste magnificence in a remarkable setting as you partake of a six-course chef's-tasting menu paced to your evening pleasure and enjoyment.

 • Hours of Operation

-• Business casual attire or any step above is welcomed at Lautrec
+• Business casual attire or any step above to dress for the occasion is welcomed at Lautrec

 • Reservations required